xaperret/notes/Docker.md

 	- a RESTful API to interact with dockerd
 - Docker clients talk to the docker server (dockerd daemon) which does all the work
 - Images
-	- Every container is instantiated from an image → encloses a program within the image’s filesystem
+	- Every conteneur is instantiated from an image → encloses a program within the image’s filesystem
 	- Hierarchy of images: images have a parent ↔ children relationship
-- Images are to containers what classes are to
+- Images are to conteneurs what classes are to
 	- instances in OOP (Object Oriented Programming)
 - An image includes:
 	- a full-fledged, isolated root filesystem (e.g. minimal filesystem provided by an Ubuntu distribution)
-	- the default program to execute when a container is created from an image
+	- the default program to execute when a conteneur is created from an image
 		- this program is also called the entry-point
 	- network info (e.g. which ports should be exposed)
 - Registries